UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 </codeblock>

 What is the shape of the hockey dataframe?

+Tasks:
-Save the result as `hockey_shape`.
+- Find the shape of `hockey_players` and save the result as `hockey_shape`.
+- Display it

 <codeblock id="01_05b">